We can inject entire SQL query to be executed along with the original query.

 ORDER BY

-We can start with order by 1
+We can start with order by 1 and increment until we get an error.

 The final successful column we successfully sorted gives us the number of columns.